|Title:||Associate Head Coach|

 |Year:||Eighth Season at SCU|

-Gregg Murphy enters his eighth season as associate head coach of the Santa Clara women's soccer program in 2014.
+Gregg Murphy completed his eighth season as associate head coach of the Santa Clara women's soccer program in 2014.
 He joined the Bronco coaching staff in 2007 after spending 11 seasons as head coach at Loyola Marymount University.

-Murphy has done a remarkable job in seven seasons on the Misson Campus.
+Murphy has done a remarkable job in eight seasons on the Misson Campus.
 The 2007 SCU team ranked as high as No. 1 nationally, advancing into the NCAA College Cup Tournament for the 19th consecutive season.

 While at LMU, he led the team to a winning record in eight of those campaigns, and to a pair of NCAA Tournament berths, the first two in school history.
 In 2002, Murphy led the Lions to their first ever postseason appearance, receiving an at-large berth in the NCAA Tournament.